NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 ### WYEC2 Data Set/Format

-Culminating in the early 1980s, ASHRAE published their “Weather Year for Energy Calculations” (WYEC) hourly weather files for 51 US and Canadian locations.
+Culminating in the early 1980s, ASHRAE published their "Weather Year for Energy Calculations" (WYEC) hourly weather files for 51 US and Canadian locations.
 These files were intended to support the then growing interest in computer simulation of energy use in buildings.
-In the late 1980s, a major revision was initiated – this included the addition of 26 Typical Meteorological Year (TMY) hourly weather files to the original WYEC data set and a number of improvements.
+In the late 1980s, a major revision was initiated - this included the addition of 26 Typical Meteorological Year (TMY) hourly weather files to the original WYEC data set and a number of improvements.

 The work of revising and improving the WYEC data base was performed by at the National Renewable Energy Laboratory (NREL) as part of the Solar Radiation Resource Assessment Program (SRRAP), during the period 1989 through 1993.
 Richard Perez, at the State University of New York at Albany -- Atmospheric Sciences Research Center provided a substantial contribution to this work.
 The resulting set of 77 revised and corrected hourly weather files are referred to as WYEC Version 2 or "WYEC2" data set.